 This striking photograph of Mrs. Matilda Boynton was found in the City of Vancouver Archives.
 This compelling portrait has a definite Karsh-like quality to it – something I wasn’t expecting to find in the holdings of the Vancouver Archives.

 Immediately I was intrigued by the subject (the person in front of the camera) – a 102-year-old black woman, smoking a cigar.
-As well as, I was curious about the person who created this portrait, the man behind the camera, Sun newspaper photographer, Deni Eagland.
+And, I was curious about the person who created this portrait, the man behind the camera, Sun newspaper photographer, Deni Eagland.
 Continue reading “Matilda and Deni: subject & photographer”

 I found these great photographic images of these women serendipitously while doing another task at the City of Vancouver Archives.
 [Isn’t that the best way to discover interesting new things?]
 Though both images essentially depict the same thing – an attractive woman – despite being taken only two years apart, I was intrigued by how differently these women were portrayed.
 Especially since these images appeared on back covers of the same publication, Wallace Shipbuilder.
 The side by side juxtaposition of the two images piqued my interest.
 Continue reading “Rose Marie the Riveter”